dtudk/pythonsupport-page/docs/install/macos/manual.rst

 First thing you need to do is download Miniconda.
 This is done by going to `this website  <https://docs.anaconda.com/miniconda/index.html#latest-miniconda-installer-links>`_, and downloading the appropriate installer for your system.
 Under the title "Latest Miniconda installer links", you will see different installers where you will have to download the correct one.
-If you have an Intel processor you need to select Miniconda3 MacOS Intel x86 64-bit pkg.
+If you have an Intel processor, you need to select Miniconda3 MacOS Intel x86 64-bit pkg.
-If you have an M processor you need to select Miniconda3 MacOS Apple M1 64-bit pkg.
+If you have an M processor, you need to select Miniconda3 MacOS Apple M1 64-bit pkg.
 Even if you have an M2 or M3.

 .. image:: /menu/images/macos-fully-manual-miniconda.png